cjungmann/th/README.md

 The project is easy to build, but depends on other software.
 The following is a list of dependencies, of which only the first (the Berkeley Database) is likely to require some intervention.

+### Uninstalling

+If you don't like or need this program, run `sudo make uninstall` to remove the command and its support files from their installed locations.
+Delete the cloned directory to complete the purge of all traces of **th**.

 ### Dependencies